zhanhu01/website/_pages/about.md

 ---
-title: About Duet
+title: About Huanjia Zhang
-subtitle: Duet is a beautiful Jekyll portfolio theme designed to showcase your work in style.
-Perfect for designers, artists, photographers and developers to use for their portfolio website.
+subtitle:
-description: Duet is a beautiful Jekyll portfolio theme.
+description: A science journalist in Philadelphia and New York, writing about food and the environment.
-featured_image: /images/demo/demo-landscape.jpg
+featured_image: /images/HZ_headshot.jpg
 ---

 ![](/images/HZ_headshot.jpg)